Turkey referendum: Early results indicate support for Erdogan

 Ankara (CNN)First results in Turkey's constitutional referendum began to filter out Sunday night after millions voted on controversial proposals to give sweeping new powers to the country's president, Recep Tayyip Erdogan.

-With 48.88% of the ballots counted, early results put the "yes" vote ahead, according to state-run news agency Anadolu.
-Results from the mainly conservative eastern provinces put 57.80% in favor of giving Erdogan sweeping new powers and 42.20% against.
+With 80.89% of the ballots counted, early results put the "yes" vote ahead, according to state-run news agency Anadolu.
+Results show 53.61% of Turks are in favor of giving Erdogan sweeping new powers and 46.39% are against.

 Voters were asked to endorse an 18-article reform package put forward by the ruling Justice and Development Party that would replace the current system of parliamentary democracy with a powerful executive presidency.